HOLIDAY GOLF CART PARADE - FRIDAY, DECEMBER 22, 2023

 3) Sign up for email or text notifications of visitors through your MyEnvera account.
 If visitors arrive at your home and you did not receive a text or email please inquire how they entered the community and request they follow the proper entry procedures.

 4) Please do not provide your visitors with alternative ways to enter the community such as bypassing the visitor entry process such as providing them a master pass code, or tailgating another vehicle.
-A large percentage of residents' visitors each month have been provided alternative ways to enter the community.
+A large percentage of residents' visitors each month have been provided alternative ways to enter the community (27% in September 2023).

 5) Even with the gates closed residents should be diligent in ensuring vehicles are placed in their garage when possible, vehicles are locked, valuables not left in vehicles, garage doors are closed, and house doors are locked.
 Report any suspicious activity to the Manatee County Sheriff's Office at (941) 747-3011 (or 911 if an emergency).